-Why don’t we always celebrate the death and resurrection of Jesus Christ at the same time as Passover?
+It’s interesting to compare the timetable of Jesus Christ’s crucifixion with the Passover celebration.
+Come to think of it, why don’t we always celebrate the resurrection of Jesus at the same time as Passover?
 First we need to know what they mean and how they are related.

 What is the difference between Easter and Passover?

 Our Christian Easter observance is based on the Hebrew Passover.
 The Hebrew word for Passover is Pesach, as in “passing over.”
 In Greek, the translated word is Pascha.
 Jesus himself ate the Passover meal before he was taken away to be charged and crucified.

 Throughout early church history, the feast day in honor of Christ’s resurrection was originally called “The Pasch” (pronounced “pask”), which referred back to the Passover, because Jesus was God’s Passover lamb.
 It is translated in the languages of the traditionally Christian nations of Europe as follows: